-“The Town of Arts and Crafts,” the lemon city, and one of the favorite scenes of artists and painters, this pleasant seaside resort town invites you to a leisurely visit.
+Despite being called “sur-mer”, the oldest part of town (and the only part worth visiting) is on the hilltop, a 10-minute drive from the sea.
+“The Town of Arts and Crafts,” the lemon city, and one of the favorite scenes of artists and painters, this pleasant ancient hilltop town invites you to a leisurely visit.

-For a culinary and culture getaway, we recommend this town.
+Mougins has become the favorite culinary and culture getaway for Brits and has a large English-speaking population.
 Rich in art and culinary history, this perched-town is one-of-a-kind.

 St-Paul de Vence

-Its reputation as an esteemed tourist destination is as lofty as its walls.
-The cobbled stones, ancient ramparts, and brick houses are merely facades for the surprises the town harbors within.
+Its reputation as a famous artist haven is as lofty as its walls.
+The cobbled stones, ancient ramparts, numerous art galleries, and brick houses are merely facades for the surprises the town harbors within.

 What to do while visiting the French Riviera?

 There are numerous museums for history fans.
-Art enthusiasts will surely find delight in art galleries and exhibits in every city and town.
+Art enthusiasts will be delighted by the unparalleled history, the many art galleries, and the exhibits in every city and town.

-Take a taste of local food and wine.
-Food is always part of the experience in the Frech riviera.
+Incredible local food and wine are always part of the experience in the French Riviera.

-Sight-seeing and touring the Old Towns and gardens must be always on your list of activities
+Sight-seeing in the Old Towns and gardens must be always on your list of activities.